 When it comes to choosing the right gaming card for your system, Lenovo has done much of the work by offering a section of cards and upgrades for its Legion line of gaming desktops.

-And if you choose to upgrade your graphics card in the future, both models feature a one-press, tool-free upgrade system, for ease of access.
+If you choose to upgrade your graphics card in the future, Legion gaming desktop models feature a one-press, tool-free upgrade system, for ease of access.

 Magasiner les produits